cldr-steven-matison/Streams-Processing-Hands-on-Lab/module_0.md

 ## End Module 0

-You are now ready to get started on [Module 1: Introduction to SQL Stream Builder](module_1.md).
+You are now ready to get started on [Module 1: Fraud Detection with Apache Kudu and SQL Stream Builder](module_1.md).

 ***